AlanCristhian/namedobject/README.md

 upper frame an so until the object name is found.
 I it can't find a name, then the default `<nameless>` value are set.

-If the object is in a module, just look for its name in the global namespace.
+If the object is in a module, just look for its name in the global namespace of such module.

 The name will be searched only if you look up the `.__name__` property, not at the instantiation time.
 The name is cached once has been found.